-Collecting feedback in product is very efficient because you can directly reach your customers for feedback.
+Collecting feedback within the products is very efficient because you can directly reach your customers for feedback.

 Feedback can be asked time-sensitively and at the most relevant point of customers’ journey.

-If you want to collect feedback in product, make sure it is mobile friendly and it takes little time for your customers to give feedback because your users want to use the product.
+If you want to collect feedback on the product, make sure it is mobile-friendly and it takes little time for your customers to give feedback because your users want to use the product.